sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 The below workflow:

 * Reads data from a sample dataset.
-* Extracts hour from time using datatype timestamp.
+* Extracts hour from time using datatype Timestamp.
 * Calculates Count to datatype double.
 * Assembles features for modelling.
 * Calculates VectorIndexer.